Introduction to Social Marketing: Two-day Course

 Students of marketing may also find the course useful, as well as anyone who commissions social marketing or behaviour change work.

-- This course will be held at the NSMC's offices in central London - 26 Finsbury Square, in the City, close to Moorgate Underground station.
+- This course will be held in central London, close to Old Street Underground station.

-Patrick Ladbury is a Director of the NSMC and is an experienced social marketing trainer who has taught this course widely, both in the UK and abroad.
+Dr Rowena Merritt is a Director of the NSMC and an experienced social marketing practitioner and trainer who has taught this course widely, both in the UK and abroad.

 This course is intensive but is also highly interactive - don't expect to be just sitting reading PowerPoint slides!